meshery/meshery/docs/pages/integrations/aad-pod-identity.md

   "A maximum of 200 pod-managed identities are allowed for a cluster.", "Pod-managed identities are available on Linux node pools only."
 ]
-howItWorks: Federate with any external identity provider
+howItWorks: "Federate with any external identity provider"
-howItWorksDetails: Azure AD workload identity authentication method replaces pod-managed identity, which integrates with the Kubernetes native capabilities to federate with any external identity providers on behalf of the application.
+howItWorksDetails: "Azure AD workload identity authentication method replaces pod-managed identity, which integrates with the Kubernetes native capabilities to federate with any external identity providers on behalf of the application."
 language: en
 list: include
 type: extensibility